-Spiti Valley also known as The Middle Land is Ladakh’s lesser-known and more remote neighbor.
-Spiti valley is home to remotest, highest and few of most beautiful villages settled in lap of Trans Himalayas.
-Here you will find few of the least densely populated villages.
-And the soul of spiti resides in its villages.
-And once you plan to visit Spiti Valley you have to see these remote villages and stay at some of the home stays out there to experience the warmness and humbleness of Spiti people.
+Spiti valley is home to remotest, highest and few of most beautiful villages like Komik, Kibber, Langza and Hikkim settled in the lap of Trans Himalayas.
+Here you will find few of the least densely populated villages and the soul of spiti resides in its villages.
+And once you plan to visit Spiti Valley you have to see these remote villages and stay at some of the homestays out there to experience the warmness and humbleness of Spiti people.

-The highest village in Asia, Komik, which literally translates to ‘eye of a snow cock’, is situated at a height of 4513 metres.
+The highest village in Asia, Komik(Also spelt as Komic), which literally translates to ‘eye of a snow cock’, is situated at a height of 4513 metres.
 This farming village has a population of 84 people, living in utter isolation, cut-off from the rest of the world for most parts of the year.
-This little hamlet ensures to bring you thousands of miles away from your familiar settings to a place of soft brown pastures and snow-white mountain peaks
+This little hamlet ensures to bring you thousands of miles away from your familiar settings to a place of soft brown pastures and snow-white mountain peaks.

 Langzais situated at an altitude of 4400 meters and is second highest motorable village after Komic.
 It will not be wrong to call Langza a village of fossils as you can find fossils of marine creatures and plants everywhere in and around Langza.
 A huge statue of Buddha overlooking the valley is seen miles away from Langza.

-Kibber is one of the biggest remote village in Kaza.
+Kibber is one of the biggest remote villages in Kaza.
 It has around 80 houses.
 Kibberis also a popular base camp to embark on adventure and treks to adjoining mountains of high altitude.
-The expanses of beautiful landscapes and immeasurable beauty of the snow-tipped mountains makes the place a haven for nature-lovers and photographers alike.
-Kibber is also home to Kibber wild life sanctuary.
+The expanses of beautiful landscapes and immeasurable beauty of the snow-tipped mountains make the place a haven for nature-lovers and photographers alike.
+Kibber is also home to Kibber wildlife sanctuary.